Provincial Forest Envirothon

 How can I get involved?

-Most English Island high schools are already involved, so you should contact science teachers in your school.
+If you are interested in participating, contact science teachers in your school.
 You can also contact:

 Forests, Fish and Wildlife Division